The Clear Edge

 • Executive coach specifically experienced with founder identity transitions (not general business coaching)

-• Founder peer group that’s already on the other side of this transition
+• Founder peer group that is already on the other side of this transition

 Cost: $15K–$25K in professional support over 6–9 months.

 Outcome: Identity shift enables structural transition.
-This is the version you can’t shortcut - the technical solution (delegation) works only after the identity work is done.
+This is the version you cannot shortcut—the technical solution (delegation) works only after the identity work is done.

-This is the hardest transition in business, not because it’s technically complex.
-It’s because it requires dismantling a belief about who you are professionally that took 5-10 years to build, and that genuinely did serve you well until now.
+Real Talk: this is the hardest transition in business, not because it is technically complex, but because it means dismantling a belief about who you are professionally that took 5–10 years to build and genuinely served you well until now.

-The operator identity got you to $100K.
-You should be proud of it.
-And you need to let it go.
+The operator identity got you to $100K, and you should be proud of that—but you still need to let it go.

-Your business can’t scale past $150K without a CEO.
-You can become that CEO or hire one.
-But there’s no version where you stay fully in operator mode and cross $150K without eventually paying the $65K cost.
+Your business cannot scale past $150K without a CEO; you can become that CEO or you can hire one, but there is no path where you stay fully in operator mode, cross $150K, and avoid paying the $65K cost.

 Example: Operator at $118K/month in Stage 4 (14-month plateau)